 There is a seaside bay with the long name that starts with A. A cable car runs up the hill for a view of the surroundings. http://en.wikipedia.org/wi

-Will suggest more if you require further recommendations. over 5 years ago
+Will suggest more if you require further recommendations. almost 6 years ago

 Gregorian chant by Benedictine monks at some old churches are concerts you should not miss.
 It is spiritually uplifting, no matter what domination your religion may be.

 Do look out for their highland "coo", or cow with unbelievably long fur, very reminiscent of the Tibetan yaks.
-The highland coo are very tame and docile and you can go right up to them to stroke them. over 5 years ago
+The highland coo are very tame and docile and you can go right up to them to stroke them. almost 6 years ago